Sea Snakes Can Be More Venomous Than Rattlesnakes

 Advertisement

-Seawater isn't something laticaudids and hydrophiids can drink.
-So they need to keep hydrated by other means.
+Seawater isn't something laticaudids and hydrophiids can drink, so they need to keep hydrated by other means.
 Sea kraits have been observed licking fresh water droplets off plant leaves when they come ashore.
 And after a storm, they sometimes gather on islands to drink from puddles.

 When it rains over the ocean, an interesting phenomenon happens.
 New-fallen drops congregate at the surface to form a temporary — and drinkable — "lens" of fresh water.
 Yellow-bellied sea snakes use the lenses to quench their thirst, zeroing in before the rainwater gets inundated with too much salt.